-The term “Urban Air Mobility” (known as UAM) is used to refer to the new potential that air vehicles can bring to urban mobility.
+The term “Advanced Air Mobility” (known as AAM) is used to refer to the new potential that air vehicles can bring to urban and interurban mobility.

 It is a new, safe, efficient, secure and more sustainable air transport system for passengers and cargo in urban environments.
 Aerial operations will take place over populated areas, regardless of the type of aircraft in question.
 It will promote intermodality, which will not be limited to urban settings, but will also include the perimeter of cities and rural environments.

-One of the fundamental aspects of UAM is to promote the efficient integration of these operations with other means of transport already in service.
-Thus, from a regulatory standpoint, the necessary foundations are being laid to coordinate and integrate UAM with controlled air traffic.
+One of the fundamental aspects of AAM is to promote the efficient integration of these operations with other means of transport already in service.
+Thus, from a regulatory standpoint, the necessary foundations are being laid to coordinate and integrate AAM with controlled air traffic.

 Even though the technology is already mature enough to launch pilot projects in various cities around the world, the public are still hesitant, according to a survey conducted by EASA, the European Aviation Safety Agency (see study).
 Some of the aspects mentioned include: